bzhangcw/artoopt/qap_lp/qap_lp.md

 The penalty method is very likely to become a concave function (even if the original one is convex), and thus it cannot be directly solved by conic solver.

-Q:

-- prove that it is exact if $\mu$ is sufficiently large
--

 ### Projected gradient

 Suppose we do projection on the penalized problem $F_\mu$